swillinger/knapsack/docs/example-button.md

     text: {
       type: 'string',
       title: 'Text',
-      description: 'This text will show as the button text' },
+      description: 'This text will show as the button text', },
     url: {
       type: 'string',
       title: 'Url',
-      description: 'This URL will be the destination upon clicking the button' },
+      description: 'This URL will be the destination upon clicking the button', },
   },
   examples: [